- Back is bluish-gray or green, shading to silvery sides and a white belly

 - Second dorsal fin starts over the beginning of the anal fin

 - Blunt nose and small mouth

 Adult striped mullet migrate offshore in large schools to spawn.
 Juveniles migrate inshore at about 1 inch in size, moving far up tidal creeks.
-These fish are frequent leapers and feed on algae, detritus and other tiny marine forms.
+Frequent leapers and feed on algae, decaying matter and other tiny marine life.